booz-allen-guild/MagicMirror/README.md

 ## Installation

+### Raspbian

+Raspbian is a Linux operating system designed for the Raspberry Pi.
+To put this onto the Raspberry Pi, we're going to need to load it onto the MicroSD card, and there are a few ways to do this.

+#### Easiest Way: NOOBS

+NOOBS is an operating system installer recommended by Raspberry Pi.
+It'll handle the installation process.
+Can follow the instructions here: https://www.raspberrypi.org/downloads/noobs/ (Lite version not recommended for this set up)

+#### The other route: Download image and write to MicroSD

+The other route is a 2 step process: Download your selected Raspbian image, then write it to your SD card using other software.

+Step 1: Download your preferred image here (Lite not recommended): https://www.raspberrypi.org/downloads/raspbian/

+Step 2: Write the image to your SD card.
+A program like Etcher will write an OS image to any storage device: https://www.raspberrypi.org/documentation/installation/installing-images/README.md

 ### Raspberry Pi

+Your next step is to plug your Raspberry Pi in.
+I tend to plug in everything except for the power supply first to make sure it has all the necessary items connected before booting up.
+Once it starts up, you'll be prompted with a Set Up wizard, which you'll go through and select your preferences (Time zone, language, etc).

+### MagicMirror Installation
 #### Automatic Installation (Raspberry Pi only!)

 *Electron*, the app wrapper around MagicMirror², only supports the Raspberry Pi 2/3.
 The Raspberry Pi 0/1 is currently **not** supported.
 If you want to run this on a Raspberry Pi 1, use the [server only](#server-only) feature and setup a fullscreen browser yourself.
 (Yes, people have managed to run MM² also on a Pi0, so if you insist, search in the forums.)